-The scanning of resources during a stocktake can be a time consuming process.
-BiblioTECH'stocktaking' has been designed to allow the Library to be open to users during the stocktake period.
-However, if so, you will need to ensure that any resource taken from a shelf is re-scanned before being returned to the shelf.
+The scanning of resources during a stocktake can be a time-consuming process.
+BiblioTECH's 'Stocktaking Mode' has been designed to allow the Library to be open to users during the stocktake period.
+However, if doing this, you will need to ensure that any resource taken from the library is re-scanned before being returned to the shelf.

-All resources identified as needing to be included in the stocktake must be identified to the BiblioTECH system.
-There are a variety of methods by which this can be achieved.
+All resources identified as needing to be included in the stocktake must be identified in the BiblioTECH system.
+There are a variety of methods by which this can be achieved:

-Portable Barcode Scanner Some Barcode Scanners allow you to scan a number of resources and then to load the list of barcodes into a computer. (refer below for usage notes) While BiblioTECH supports this method, it is not recommended.
-There is no immediate feedback, therefore, if a problem does occur (barcode not identified, etc) it can be difficult and time consuming to locate the cause of the problem.
+Note: Whilst BiblioTECH supports this method, it is not recommended.
+There is no immediate feedback after scanning individual resources, therefore, if a problem does occur (barcode not identified, etc.) it can be difficult and time consuming to locate the cause of the problem.

-It is recommended that three tubs be used as resources are scanned during a Stocktake
+It is recommended, but not required, that three tubs be utilised as resources are scanned during a stocktake:

-one placed near the shelves with a sign 'Stocktaking - Do NOT return items to the shelves.
-Please place in this tub'
+One placed near the shelves/housing with a sign 'Stocktaking –DO NOTreturn items to the shelves.
+Please place in this tub instead'.

-By processing the resources placed in the tubs at the end of a Stocktaking session, you will be able to proceed in a steady and systematic manner–completing the Stocktake in a shorter time.
-The third tub will allow you to manage resoures that otherwise may not be scanned
+By processing the resources placed in the tubs at the end of a stocktaking session you will be able to proceed in a steady and systematic manner–completing the stocktake in a shorter time.
+The third tub will allow you to manage resources that otherwise may not be scanned.